Apas Decaf, decaffeinated espresso from Brazil

 Why does Apas Decaf taste the way it does?

-The APAS Blend is a blend of coffees from the cooperative's 71 members, who market their coffee under the APAS name.
-They are among Brazil's Fairtrade pioneers and manage their farms in the São Gonçalo do Sapucaí region.
-They also repeatedly achieve success as individual producers in prestigious competitions such as the Cup of Excellence.
-The coffee cherries for the APAS Blend are selectively harvested by the members on their own farms, dried in the cherry, and then mechanically pulped.
+The APAS blend is a mix of coffees from the 71 members of the cooperative who market their coffee under the name APAS.
+They are among the Fairtrade pioneers in Brazil and cultivate their farms in the region around São Gonçalo do Sapucaí.
+They repeatedly achieve success as individual producers in renowned competitions such as the Cup of Excellence.
+The coffee cherries for the APAS blend are selectively harvested by the members on their own farms, dried in the cherry, and then mechanically de-pulped.
 This dry processing emphasizes the nutty and chocolatey character of the coffee.

 Tell me more about Apas Decaf

-APAS has been our bestseller for years because it appeals to a wide range of tastes.
+For years, APAS has been our bestseller because it delights many tastes.
 We now import several containers per year.
-The coffee and our collaboration with the cooperative are strategically important to us.
-In the winter of 2024, we asked ourselves: What if APAS were also available in decaffeinated form?
-We contacted the decaffeinator CR3 in Bremen and reserved a slot for spring 2025.
-The APAS blend was shipped to Bremen, decaffeinated there, and we then purchased the approximately three tons of coffee together with partner roasters.
+The coffee and the cooperation with the cooperative are strategically important for us.
+In winter 2024, we asked ourselves: What if APAS was also available in decaffeinated form?
+We contacted the decaffeination company CR3 in Bremen and reserved a slot for spring 2025.
+The APAS blend was delivered to Bremen, decaffeinated there, and we then took delivery of the approximately three tons of coffee together with befriended roasters.

-This coffee was produced by CR3 in Bremen using subcritical CO₂ , so-called spring carbon dioxide, is decaffeinated.
-What all processes have in common is that, at the beginning of the treatment, the green coffee is placed in a closed container filled with water or steamed, so that the pores of the green coffee open.
+This coffee was decaffeinated by CR3 in Bremen using subcritical CO₂, also known as spring carbonic acid.
+Common to all processes is that the green coffee is placed in a closed vessel with water or steamed at the start of treatment, so that the pores of the green coffee open.
 A solvent is then added to extract the caffeine.
-In this case, it is spring carbon dioxide.
-In the subcritical CO₂ method , the CO₂ is converted into a liquid state at high pressure and low temperature, which, in combination with water, can absorb the caffeine.
+In this case, it is spring carbonic acid.
+In the subcritical CO₂ method, the CO₂ is brought into a liquid state at high pressure and low temperature, which in combination with water can absorb the caffeine.
 This process takes several days.

 How do we roast this coffee?

-Very similar to Apas, as the CO₂ method hardly makes the coffee more porous.
-Unlike Sueño, which is decaffeinated with water, the method's impact on the cell structure of the coffee bean is greater. ßer.
+Very similarly to the Apas, as the CO₂ method makes the coffee hardly more porous.
+In contrast to the Sueño, which is decaffeinated with water, the influence of the method on the cell structure of the coffee bean is greater.

 Guaranteed origin